-- voluntary CE marking and declaration of performance according to an ETA (European Technical Assessment), or - as an alternative to an ETA, the properties of the product can be declared via a corresponding third-party verification of the product's performance.
-Third-party verification must be approved by Nordic Ecolabelling. - A declaration of performance must be submitted in accordance with an ETA or other third-party verification of the product's performance.
+- voluntary CE marking and declaration of performance according to an ETA (European Technical Assessment), or - the properties of the product can be declared via a corresponding thirdparty verification of the product's performance.
+Third-party verification must be approved by Nordic Ecolabelling. - A voluntary CE marking, and declaration of performance must be submitted in accordance with an ETA or other third-party verification of the product's performance.

-O42 Quality and Durability of floor coverings
+O43 Quality and Durability of floor coverings